AmineDjeghri/awesome-os-setup/README.md

 ![windows desktop terminal](https://github.com/AmineDjeghri/BetterWindows/blob/master/windows-desktop-terminal_1.png)
 ![WSL terminal](https://github.com/AmineDjeghri/BetterWindows/blob/master/resources/wsl_terminal.jpg)

-## Why Windows ?
+## Why Windows mixed with Linux(WSL)?
 In the realm of development, Unix-based systems like Linux and MacOS often take the spotlight.
-However, Windows remains a formidable choice, offering a versatile environment where coding with WSL coexists seamlessly with gaming experiences, utilization of Adobe and Microsoft products unsupported in Linux, and tackling resource-intensive games beyond the capabilities of MacOS.
-This unique blend makes Windows a compelling platform for those seeking a comprehensive computing experience.
+However, Windows remains a formidable choice, offering a versatile environment where coding with WSL coexists seamlessly with the utilization of Adobe and Microsoft products unsupported in Linux, and tackling resource-intensive games beyond the capabilities of MacOS.
+This unique blend makes Windows-WSL a compelling platform for those seeking a comprehensive computing experience.

 This repository encompasses valuable tips for enhancing your Windows user experience, with a focus on creating a productive environment incorporating WSL 2, Linux, and MacOS (Work in Progress).
 - Dive into a comprehensive guide designed to optimize your Windows environment for maximum productivity.
 - Utilize Unix-based environment scripts that automate the installation of essential components like terminal utilities, Conda, GPU drivers, and more.
 - Invest just one or two hours in the setup process, following a detailed guide covering various configurations, including seamlessly integrating Linux commands into Windows.ws no need for dualboot anymore, SSH, SFTP with interface to reach a maximum level of productivity)

-For already setu up users or non-Windows users, you can jump direclty to the dedicated section for Unix-based systems, tested on Ubuntu (WSL/Linux): [Unix-Dev](./unix-dev).
+For already setu up users or non-Windows users, you can jump direclty to the dedicated section for Unix-based systems, tested on Ubuntu (WSL/Linux): [unix_workflow/0_linux_setup.md](unix_workflow/0_linux_setup.md)
 This section includes essential components like terminal utilities, Miniconda, GPU drivers, and PyCharm to enhance your development workflow.

 ## Table of Contents